-When you create an EntityManagerFactory using the connection URL, driver name and the username/password to use, this doesn't necessarily pool the connections.
+When you create an EntityManagerFactory using the connection URL, driver name and the username/password to use, this doesn't necessarily pool the connections (so they would be efficiently opened/closed when needed to utilise datastore resources in an optimum way).
 For some of the supported datastores DataNucleus allows you to utilise a connection pool to efficiently manage the connections to the datastore.
 We currently provide support for the following

-- RDBMS : Apache DBCP v2, we allow use of externally-defined DBCP2, but also provide a builtin DBCP v2.1.1
+- RDBMS : Apache DBCP v2, we allow use of externally-defined DBCP2, but also provide a builtin DBCP v2.x

 - RDBMS : C3P0

-- RDBMS : Proxool

 - RDBMS : BoneCP

 - RDBMS : HikariCP

 - RDBMS : Tomcat

 - RDBMS : Manually creating a DataSource for a 3rd party software package

 - RDBMS : Custom Connection Pooling Plugins for RDBMS using the DataNucleus ConnectionPoolFactory interface

 - RDBMS : Using JNDI, and lookup a connection DataSource.

 - LDAP : Using JNDI